Best Trail Running Shoes for Men of 2025

 • Narrow toe box

-The La Sportiva Bushido II is our all-time favorite trail runner for technical mountain trails.
-Whether you’re new to the trails or you’re a seasoned veteran, these shoes are top performers in alpine environments due to great durability, a supportive build, and outstanding traction.
+The La Sportiva Bushido III is our all-time favorite trail runner for rugged, mixed-terrain trails.
+Whether you’re new to running singletrack or you’re a seasoned veteran, these shoes are fast, nimble, and durable when the trails get tough thanks to a protective and burly build, supportive and snug fit, and outstanding traction.

-Keep in mind, though, the Bushido is built for alpine environments – not hard-packed trails or pavement.
-We found the stiff sole, chunky traction, and meticulously engineered upper really are meant for rugged terrain.
-These shoes are overbuilt for casual runners hitting the local trails and lower elevation single track.
+Keep in mind, though, the Bushido is built for alpine environments and technical trails – not hard-packed city trails or intermittent pavement.
+The stiff sole, chunky traction, and meticulously engineered upper are best for rugged terrain.
+That the Bushido III isa bit overbuilt for casual runners, so if you’re sticking to the local trails and lower elevation loops, this La Sportiva model may be too much.

-But if you’re regularly running tough miles in rocky, technical terrain, the Bushido IIs will kick your performance to the next level.
-Thanks to stellar durability and aggressive grip, these shoes will help you forge your own path from base camp to summit.
+But if you’re regularly running tough miles in rocky, technical terrain, the Bushido IIIs will kick your performance to the next level.
+Thanks to stellar durability, aggressive grip, and a sleek design, you’ll feel confident forging your own path from base camp to summit in style.

 Pros